anseki/jquery-plainmodal/README.md

 - Showing specified element as modal window, and hiding it.
 - Covering a page with a overlay.
-- Avoiding focusing outside elements of modal window. (by pressing Tab key)
+- Avoiding focusing outside elements of the modal window. (by pressing Tab key)
 - Avoiding scrolling a page window.
-- Hiding modal window when Escape key is pressed.
+- Hiding the modal window when Escape key is pressed.

 ```js
 // Show modal window. <div id="modal"> is styled via your CSS.